-(8) As part of the RAISE Program, the department shall establish a tutoring program and develop training in effective reading tutoring practices and content, based on evidence-based practices and aligned to the English Language Arts standards under s.
+(8) As part of the RAISE Program, the department shall establish a tutoring program and develop training in effective reading tutoring practices and content, based on evidence-based practices grounded in the science of reading and aligned to the English Language Arts standards under s.
 1003.41, which prepares eligible high school students to tutor students in kindergarten through grade 3 in schools identified under this section, instilling in those students a love of reading and improving their literacy skills.

 (a) To be eligible to participate in the tutoring program, a high school student must be a rising junior or senior who has a cumulative grade point average of 3.0 or higher, has no history of out-of-school suspensions or expulsions, is on track to complete all core course requirements to graduate, and has written recommendations from at least two of his or her present or former high school teachers of record or extracurricular activity sponsors.

 (b) School districts that wish to participate in the tutoring program must recruit, train, and deploy eligible high school students using the materials developed under this section.
 Tutoring must occur during the school day on school district property in the presence and under the supervision of instructional personnel who are school district employees.
 A parent must give written permission for his or her child to receive tutoring through the program.